Your Pain Pattern,

-People turn their head and complain of stiffness that focuses in a spot on one side of the base of their neck.
+People turn their head and complain of stiffness that focuses on a spot on one side of the base of their neck.
 When I ask for more details, they often turn their head slowly until they say, “There.
 It hurts right there.”
 When I ask them to touch where it hurts, they lay their hand on the base of their neck and as they turn.
-They often say that it is interfering with their driving when they are trying to change lanes.
+Then, they often say that it is interfering with their driving when they are trying to change lanes.

 This muscle can be stressed by things that suddenly or chronically pull the head forward.
 Those activities include an unusual sports weekend that involves looking up, like rock climbing.
 They may have been lifting things while looking up to put them on a shelf.

 One client complained of aggravating it while awkwardly sitting and working on their laptop on, well, their lap.
 They were folded forward for a long time craning their neck down while typing.
 There is a problem with one of the upper ribs that perpetuates this trigger point.
 Trying to breathe while pulling the head forward and bending the torso forward is commonly involved.